kj4tmp/gatorcat/doc/README.md

 Please do not use windows for anything other than developer convienience (using the CLI, etc.).
 Npcap has poor realtime performance and so does Windows in general.

+The CLI must have permissions to interact with npcap.
+The easiest way to accomplish this is to launch it from a terminal with administrator priviledges.

 ### Linux

 The CLI requires `CAP_NET_RAW` permissions to open raw sockets.
 The easiest way to acheive this is to run the CLI with `sudo`.